 Will there be any discretion if I do not meet the above criteria?

-You will be eligible for a £500 discretionary payment if you meet all the other eligibility criteria above, but:
+You may be eligible for a £500 discretionary payment if you meet all the other eligibility criteria above, but:

 - You do not currently receive Universal Credit, Working Tax Credit, income based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit; and